Powerhouse Brothers stands in way of Swifts' milestone win

 "They're really excited.”

-He said players had undertaken a history lesson and were fully aware of what it meant to all to pull on the jersey over the last century.
+He said players had undertaken a history lesson and were fully aware of what it meant to pull on the jersey over the last century.

 "We had a good lead up to the finals,” he said.